Curros/pyOSCSrv/README.md

 - Secure handling of credentials using environment variables.
 - Handles different OSC addresses to control VLC (e.g., play, pause, volume).
 - Easy way to run/load/execute .exe programs, for ex Steam games.
+- Handle Spotify actions, so you can control a spotify account directly.
 - Fearly easy way to debug.
 - Nice logging to see if something is not ok.